OneDrive Always Shows Syncing? 12 Ways to Fix It

 If all the above methods fail, you can reset the OneDrive sync app.
 Please make sure that you backup data before uninstalling or resetting any app, then do this: Click Start>Settings > Apps and search for OneDrive>Uninstall OneDrive.

 When there are more and more problems with OneDrive sync, it would be annoying to deal with them every time.
 In fact, there are many secure cloud storage that can sync and protect your files.
-CBackup is a free backup service that ensures the security of critical data and personal information.
-It allows backup PC files to its CBackup Cloud and third-party cloud drives, like OneDrive, Google Drive, Dropbox, and so forth.
+We highly recommend CBackup.
+It is a free backup service that ensures the security of critical data and personal information.
+And it allows to automatically backup PC files to its CBackup Cloud and third-party cloud drives, like OneDrive, Google Drive, Dropbox, and so forth.
 Then, you can access files across multiple devices.
 Let’s see how it works:

 1. Download and install CBackup on your computer, create an account and sign in.